moj-analytical-services/AP-managers-training/README.md

 ### Quality assurance and code storage with git and GitHub
  - What are our coding standards?
  - How can you ensure appropriate analytical quality assurance on your project?
- - What are git and GitHub, and how does version control work?
+ - Why should I use GitHub, and how does version control work?
- - What are unit tests, and when should they be used?
+ - What are automated tests, and when should they be used?

 ### Reproducibility and automation
  - What does it mean for analysis to be reproducible?